 For others, the introduction is the last thing written, acting as a quick summary of the paper.
-As long as you have planned a good structure for the parts of a research paper, both methods are equally good and it is a matter of preference.
+As long as you have planned a good structure for the parts of a research paper, both approaches are acceptable and it is a matter of preference.

-A good introduction generally consists of three distinct parts, starting with
+A good introduction generally consists of three distinct parts:

-Ideally, you should try to give each section its own paragraph, but short or long papers will vary.
+Ideally, you should try to give each section its own paragraph, but this will vary given the overall length of the paper.

-Look at the benefits to be gained by the research or why the problem has not been solved.
+Look at the benefits to be gained by the research or why the problem has not been solved yet.
 Perhaps nobody has thought about it, or maybe previous research threw up some interesting leads that the previous researchers did not follow up.

 The research problem does not have to be a statement, but must at least imply what you are trying to find.